 The Maine DOE has adopted a consolidated approach to monitoring local education agencies (LEAs), both to ensure compliance with federal laws and to support the effective implementation of local programs.
 The following programs are included within Maine DOEs consolidated ESEA program monitoring: Title I, Part A; Title I, Part D; Title II, Part A; Title III, Part A; Title IV, Part A, Title V, and the McKinney Vento Act.

-- Monitoring Process
+- Monitoring Feedback Levels Definitions

 The ESEA Federal Programs Team at the Maine DOE is comprised of various representatives from each of the title programs.
 This team will continue to annually monitor LEAs for effective implementation of ESEA programs and compliance with applicable statutory requirements.
 Additionally, the team will utilize this process to provide meaningful technical assistance to those LEAs in need of additional supports.